Will the Lakers cover the spread vs. the Spurs? Promo Codes, Betting Trends, Records ATS

 Additional Lakers Insights & Trends

-- The Lakers have a 6-4 record against the spread while finishing 6-4 overall over their past 10 games.
+- The Lakers are 5-5 against the spread and 6-4 overall in their past 10 games.

-- Five of Lakers' last 10 contests have gone over the total.
+- The Lakers have gone over the total in six of their last 10 outings.

-- Los Angeles is 6-2 against the spread and 6-2 overall when scoring more than 121.4 points.
+- Los Angeles has a 6-3 record against the spread and a 7-2 record overall when scoring more than 121.4 points.

 Bet on this or any NBA matchup at BetMGM